 'Dez's music is original, based on traditional roots.'

-With a taste for less conventional instruments, Dez plays bouzoukis, English concertina, shruti box, keyboard, harmonicas, kalimbas whistles and percussion And, of course, he sings.
+With a taste for less conventional instruments, Dez plays bouzoukis, English concertinas, shruti box, keyboard, harmonicas, kalimbas whistles and percussion And, of course, he sings.

 'I'm a minimalist really.
 I like to get to the essence of a song and mainly just do that.'